department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 If you’re late with a mortgage payment, or think you might be late with your next payment, contact your loan servicer right away.
 The sooner you contact them, the sooner they can help you find a solution.

-If you’re nervous about contacting your servicer, or if you’d like our help and advice, please contact a VA Loan Technician at <a href="tel:+18778273702">877-827-3702</a>.
+If you’re nervous about contacting your servicer, or if you’d like our help and advice, please contact a VA loan technician at <a href="tel:+18778273702">877-827-3702</a>.

 ### Be careful about offers to help you make up back payments